Dreams kept in a secret place

 Generating valid passwords

 I was able to take Ghidra's decompilation of the checksum function and reproduce it in Python (it's an implementation of CRC-16-GENIBUS, if that helps).
-That takes care of 16 of the upper 16 bits.
+That takes care of the upper 16 bits.

 Of the 32 remaining bits, 3 seem to always be constant (positions 18, 19, and 20 above) and 2 indicate which mission the password is for.
 That leaves us with 27 free bits.
 Are they all valid?

-For unclear reasons, Naka will appear if the third set of 3 bit values is 001.
-So I think that means there are 16 million different ways you can save him.
+Through trial and error, I found that Naka appears if bits 27 through 29 are 001.
+That means there are approximately 16 million different ways you can save him!
 Here are a few for your enjoyment:

 EXDOP3YG2V